ga4gh/va-spec/schema/defs/annotation/VariationNeoplasmTherapeuticResponseStatement.rst

 **Computational Definition**

-A :ref:`Statement` describing the role of a variation in causing or protecting against a germline Condition.
+A :ref:`Statement` describing the role of a variation in modulating the response of a neoplasm to one or more therapeutics.

 **Information Model**

-Some VariationGermlineConditionStatement attributes are inherited from :ref:`Entity`.
+Some VariationNeoplasmTherapeuticResponseStatement attributes are inherited from :ref:`Entity`.

 .. list-table::
    :class: clean-wrap